-The cost to fit a new boiler will depend on the type boiler you choose, for example, a new combi boiler is normally priced at £1500 to £3500, while a conventional boiler tends to cost around £1300 to £3700.
+The cost to fit a new boiler will depend on the type of boiler you choose.
+For example, a new combi boiler is normally priced at £1500 to £3500, while a conventional boiler tends to cost around £1300 to £3700.

 Other boiler types include a system boiler which ranges from £1500 to £2800, a biomass boiler costs around £4000 to £9000 and a condensing boiler is normally priced at £2000 to £2500.

 - How Much Does a New Boiler Cost?

 - What are the Additional Costs of New Central Heating?